Brotherscodes/Surfs_Up/README.md

 ## Outline:

-`SQLAlchemy` was used to connect and generate the queries needed to pull out neccessary information from the `SQLite` wheather database (`"hawaii.sqlite"`) we were provided.
+`SQLAlchemy` was used to connect and generate the queries needed to pull out necessary information from the `SQLite` weather database (`"hawaii.sqlite"`) we were provided.
 Below is a sample of the dependencies and functions that were used to access the SQLite database and start our weather analysis.

 <br />
 <p align='center'>